nansencenter/DAPPER/docs/dev_guide.md

-In order to add new references, insert their bibtex into `docs/bib/refs.bib`, then run `docs/bib/make_bib.py`, which will format and add entries to `docs/bib/bib.py`.
+In order to add new references, insert their bibtex into `docs/bib/refs.bib`, then run `docs/bib/bib2md.py` which will format and add entries to `docs/references.md` that can be cited with regular cross-reference syntax, e.g. `[bocquet2010beyond][]`.

 ## Profiling